tris460/tris460/README.md

 ## Projects 👩‍💻

+Website for Pro Wrestling Show (in progress): https://prowrestlingshow.com/ <br>
-Working on a page for the Arduino day: https://arduinodayags.com/ <br>
+Landing page for the Arduino day: https://arduinodayags.com/ <br>
-An app similar to uber (in progress): https://quick-trips.herokuapp.com/ <br>
+An app similar to uber: https://quick-trips.herokuapp.com/ <br>
 Creation of a bot that collect information for any web page (in progress). <br>
 Mi personal portfolio (in progress): https://tris460.github.io/BeatrizMartinez/